alessandromigliore/InteractiveClassicalArt/Third delivery/Evaluation.md

 ### 2.2 Latency ![stars4](/images/stars4.jpg)

-The time between the rotation of the smartphone and the hologram rotation is approximately milliseconds.
+The time between the rotation of the smartphone and the hologram rotation is ≃ milliseconds.

 ### 2.3 Costs ![stars3](/images/stars3.jpg)